up the river down the tide

 ² Feeling Abolition Through Nonlinear Timescales, a lecture by Elysia Crampton at Private Eye, Houston, July 14th 2017.

-The New York-based collective DIS (founded 2010, New York) – made up of Lauren Boyle, Solomon Chase, Marco Roso, and David Toro – works across a wide range of media.
+The New York-based collective DIS (founded 2010, New York, NY) – made up of Lauren Boyle, Solomon Chase, Marco Roso, and David Toro – works across a wide range of media.
 In 2018 the collective transitioned platforms from an online magazine, dismagazine.com, to a video streaming edutainment platform, dis.art, narrowing in on the future of education as entertainment.
 DIS enlists leading artists and thinkers to expand the reach of key conversations bubbling up through contemporary art, culture, activism, philosophy, and technology, with the aim of informing and mobilizing a generation around the vital issues facing us today and tomorrow.

 DIS was a part of the New Museum Triennial: Surround Audience curated by Lauren Cornell and Ryan Trecartin (2015), the group exhibition Co-Workers, at the Musée Moderne de la Ville de Paris (2015), and the New Photography show at the Museum of Modern Art, New York (2015).
 They also curated the 9th Berlin Biennale for Contemporary Art, The Present in Drag, (2016), the group exhibition, I Was Raised on the Internet, Museum of Contemporary Art Chicago (2018), and curated and participated in Genre-Nonconforming: The DIS Edutainment Network at the de Young Museum, San Francisco (2017-18), Thumbs that Type and Swipe, Casa Encendida, Madrid (2018) and A Good Crisis at the Baltimore Museum of Art (opens Nov 2018).